 On the show Adda and I also discuss how passion can often times lead to fear, our secret alternate careers (mine might surprise you, or maybe not ;)), and how gender inequality has pushed some women to break out from corporate and start the company they’ve wanted to work for all along.

 Don’t wait – this is a good one.
-Head over to iTunes and listen to this episode of Glambition Radio now (or download for later).
+Listen to this episode of Glambition Radio now (or download for later).

 Love and Success,